byjdg05/byjdg05/README.md

 I'm passionate about technology and continuously expanding my knowledge of web development, software engineering, and modern development tools.
 Alongside my studies, I also run online businesses focused on digital products and content creation.

-Outside of coding, I enjoy producing music, editing with Adobe After Effects, listening to R&B and other genres, and playing online games.
-I love working independently, but I'm always open to learning from different people and perspectives—especially when it comes to technology and business.
+Outside of technology and business, I enjoy producing music, editing videos, listening to R&B and other genres, watching anime series, exploring YouTube content such as vlogs and podcasts, and playing online games.
+I enjoy learning from different perspectives and finding inspiration through creativity and technology.

 I'm currently building projects, improving my skills, and documenting my journey here on GitHub.
 Let's connect! 👋